polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Hyperlambda does not separate between a _"variable"_ and a _"function invocation"_.
 Hence, a node might serve as both at the same time.
 This allows you to dynamically modify your lambda structure, as you traverse it and execute it.
 But this creates another problem for you, which is that you will need a mechanism to store data.
-This is accomplished by prefixing a node's name with a "." character, at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a slot.
-Think of all nodes starting with a `.` character as _"data segments"_ or variables for that matter.
-Below is an example where **[eval]** will simply ignore the **[.src]** node, and the **[.dest]** node, not attempting to invoke these as slots, but treat these as _"data nodes"_.
+This is accomplished by prefixing a node's name with a `.` character, at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a slot.
+Think of all nodes starting with a `.` character as _"data segments"_, or variables for that matter.
+Below is an example where **[eval]** will simply ignore the **[.src]** node and the **[.dest]** node, not attempting to invoke these as slots, but treat these as _"data nodes"_.

 ```